AnaRonchel/TFM/README.md

 ## TADs boundaries enrichment analysis

 This directory contains the scripts used to calculated the overlap between peaks and TADs boundaries shown in the section 4.2.2 of the master thesis.
-The Data directoy must contain a .domain file with TAD coordinates and retained peaks bed files (obtained with the DiffBind_lost_vs_retained.R script).
+The Data directoy must contain a .domain file with TAD coordinates and lost and retained peaks bed files (obtained with the DiffBind_lost_vs_retained.R script).

 Scripts in this directory: